nchinling/stock-tracker-sentiment-analysis/README.md

-# 📈 Stock Tracker App
+# 📈 Stock Tracker with Sentiment Analysis App

-Welcome to the **Stock Tracker App** — a beginner-friendly full-stack project that helps users track their stock investments.
-This app allows you to record trades, fetch live stock prices, and calculate profits or losses on individual and overall stock holdings.
+This application allows you to track stocks and receive sentiment analysis based on news articles related to specific stock symbols.

+The app integrates with the Yahoo Finance API (yfinance) to gather the latest news and leverages the OpenAI API to analyze and generate sentiment insights.
+This provides users with a quick and intuitive understanding of the market sentiment toward any given stock.

 ---

 ## 🔧 Features

+- Track individual stocks by symbol (e.g., AAPL, TSLA)
+- Fetch sentiment analysis from backend API
+- Classify sentiment as Buy, Sell, or Hold with color-coded recommendations
+- Simple, clean user interface
 - 💾 Save stock trades in an SQL database
 - 🔍 Fetch current stock prices using the Yahoo Finance API
 - 🧮 Calculate individual and total profit/loss of your investments